saianish47/Twitter-Data-Analysis/README.md

 # Twitter-Data-Analysis
-Analysis of offensive speech in twitter dataset
+Analysis of offensive speech in twitter dataset using Pyspark's ML library